Illegal coal pits sealed in Williamnagar forest

 The operation to locate and seal the mines by dumping tonnes of earth to close down their entrance began a few days ago.

-The operation to close the illegal coal pits is an annual exercise undertaken by the state forest department to deter criminal and illegal coal miners from laying waste to the forest.
+The operation to close the coal pits is an annual exercise undertaken by the state forest department to deter criminal and illegal coal miners from dumping waste to the forest.

 Criminals have now begun setting their eyes on the mineral rich ground, particularly coal, which is found in some parts of the forest.

-Criminals taking advantage of the limited manpower and resources of the forest department having been engaging locals from the area to open fresh mines and using small pick up trucks in the dead of night to transport the consignment and escape detection.
+Criminals taking advantage of the limited manpower and resources of the forest department have been engaging locals from the area to open fresh mines and use small pick-up trucks in the dead of night to transport the consignment and escape detection.

 Last year, in the face of widespread reports about illegal mining taking place, the district administration launched an all out operation with the help of armed police personnel leading to the detection and subsequent closure of several such mines.